Skip to Content

 We were in Yellowstone last week also (for the first time).
 So unbelievably gorgeous - I like that one minutes it's rocky and mountain views, but 10 miles down the road, it's a completely different landscape altogether.
 Our absolute favorite were the completely blase elk in Mammoth Springs area.
 They were laying in front of the post office when we came in last Tuesday in the morning and then in the medians when we were leaving the park through the north entrance.
 What an awesome trip!

-Wow.
-Awesome pictures.
-What camera do you have?
+What do you think?

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.